aditya-bijapurkar/flexmoney-intern-assignment/README.md

 # Yoga Classes Website
+### All the backend and frontend source code is available in 'Node server backend' and 'React client frontend' folders respectively present in this repository!

 This is a full-stack (MERN) website which registers members to a yoga class which has a per-month-basis subscription.